antipas23/alx-low_level_programming/0x09-static_libraries/README.md

-This is about statiscs Liberary
+This for the Static Library